Terms of use

 6. Sharing of personal data

-Industrious takes appropriate technical and organisational measures to protect personal data against unauthorized or unlawful processing and against accidental loss, destruction, amendment of, or damage.
+Industrious takes appropriate technical and organisational measures to protect personal data against unauthorised or unlawful processing and against accidental loss, destruction, amendment of, or damage.

 7. Rights regarding personal data